-Regular readers will be aware that Arran has featured a couple of times already on whiskyreviews.net but it is testament to the quality of the whisky produced there that I keep coming back to them.
-I paid a visit to the Distillery at the end of March and I thought it would be nice to talk a little about my experience.
+Regular readers will be aware that Arran has featured once or twice already on WhiskyReviews.net but it is testament to the quality of the whisky being produced at this little distillery that I keep returning to them.

 The Scores: About the Scoring System…

 Taste: A lot of flavour on offer here and a satisfying mouthfeel thanks to the lack of chill filtration.

 Value for Money: 9.5 / 10.
 Generally speaking, the Arran malt is great value for money with bottling strength of 46% as standard and much of the range no more than £50.